Cat registry: Recognition levels

+Genetic standards

-In breeds known to carry recessive genes (e.g. long-haired cats born from short-haired parents, colorpoint cats born from non-colorpoint parents), cats that do not meet their breed standard might be registered as variants or they might be registered under a different breed name.
+In breeds known to carry recessive genes (e.g. long-haired cats born from short-haired parents, colourpoint cats born from non-colourpoint parents), cats that do not meet their breed standard might be registered as variants or they might be registered under a different breed name.
 These may sometimes be used to maintain a good gene pool, but not exhibited in championship classes for the parents' breed.

 A genetic register is used by some registries for breeds where a genetic test is required before cats can be bred.
 Cats that have not been cleared through testing remain on the genetic register unless negative test results are provided.
 There may also be active and inactive registers that denote whether a cat legitimately may be used in breeding and its offspring registered.

-A cat registry is at liberty to refuse to accept breeds if it feels the breed is not genetically sound; does not breed true to the standard put forward by the developer(s) of the breed (with allowances made for known variants); is not represented in sufficient numbers or is not sufficiently distinct from breeds already recognized by the registry.
-It may also expel breeders who do not conform to accepted standards of behavior and ethics, with the result that their cats may be disqualified from its shows.
+A cat registry is at liberty to refuse to accept breeds if it feels the breed is not genetically sound; does not breed true to the standard put forward by the developer(s) of the breed (with allowances made for known variants); is not represented in sufficient numbers or is not sufficiently distinct from breeds already recognised by the registry.
+It may also expel breeders who do not conform to accepted standards of behaviour and ethics, with the result that their cats may be disqualified from its shows.